 My three-pronged approach to correcting Candida includes:

 - Preventing the yeast from growing further with diet and supplements

-- Killing the yeast with antifungal herbs/medications
+- Eradicating the yeast with antifungal herbs

 Body Ecology Diet

-You’ve probably heard of fermented cabbage, but there are many more delicious fermented vegetables.
-You can buy cabbage at most health food stores (be sure to get the kind that’s kept in the fridge as the beneficial bacteria die-off within two weeks of being at room temperature), and you can also make your own fermented foods.
+You’ve probably heard of fermented cabbage (or sauerkraut), but there are many more delicious fermented vegetables out there, to help you increase the amount of “good” bacteria in your gut.
+You can buy fermented cabbage at most health food stores (be sure to get the kind that’s kept in the fridge, as the beneficial bacteria die off within two weeks of being at room temperature), and you can also make your own fermented foods.

-Special considerations/notes for people with Hashimoto’s following the Body Ecology diet:
+Please note that there are special considerations for people with Hashimoto’s following the Body Ecology diet: